US Nuclear Power Policy

 See the Research and development section in the information page on China's Nuclear Fuel Cycle for more on the HTR-10 and the HTR-PM.
 [Back]

 i.
 Although PBMR (Pty) dropped out of the Next Generation Nuclear Plant (NGNP) program in May 2010 (see section on PBMR in the information page on Nuclear Power in South Africa), Westinghouse and others continued to participate in the program.
-Should the NGNP program proceed to Phase 2 (detailed design and construction phase), it is still possible that Westinghouse could participate using its own HTR technology, although no decision has yet been made.
+Should the NGNP program proceed to Phase 2 (detailed design and construction phase).
 [Back]

 j.
 The FY 2010 Congressional Budget Request7 states: "The FY 2010 budget request of $197 million for the Office of Civilian Radioactive Waste Management (OCRWM) implements the Administration's decision to terminate the Yucca Mountain program while developing nuclear waste disposal alternatives.
 All funding for development of the Yucca Mountain facility would be eliminated, such as further land acquisition, transportation access, and additional engineering.
 The budget request includes the minimal funding needed to explore alternatives for nuclear waste disposal through OCRWM and to continue participation in the Nuclear Regulatory Commission license application process, consistent with the provisions of the Nuclear Waste Policy Act."
 [Back]